Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/03-Portfolio-Part-2-Styles.md

 ## Description

 The goal of this assignment is to get started working with styles.
+You should be applying styles to your work and solving problems along the way.

 ### Why this assignment?